 You’re now heading into the hottest part of the day, so it’s time to make like a great African antelope and relax.
 In fact, this is what the majority of safari fauna will be doing, so save yourself the bother of seeking hidden wildlife in African shadows and enjoy the amenities offered by your lodge.
 There may be some cultural activities, or an inviting pool awaiting your arrival - with plentiful drinks and snacks of course.

 After lunch there is more time to relax and soak up the splendour of your surroundings.

 As the African sun begins to ease away and shadows form across the bushveld, guests and rangers meet for afternoon tea before an evening Game Drive.

 Darkness falls and the predators begin to stir from a day of easy slumber.
-Equally, in preparation for a night of kiss chase (it's actually kill chase), their prey start to awaken also.
-With a majestic African sunset as your backdrop, animals become more active and nocturnal animals get ready for the night’s hunt.
+With a majestic African sunset as your backdrop, wildlife become more active and nocturnal animals get ready for the night’s hunt.
 Your tracker is upfront looking out for tell-tale tracks and animals.